project-imprimis/libprimis/doc/engine.md

 general `physent` class of game objects.

 Unlike projectiles, which are parameterized in terms of maximum range, bouncers are parameterized in terms of their lifetime.
+Note that while vectors like start position are not listed below, they do exist as part of the parent physent class.

 The twelve unique parameters that bouncers have are as follows: